leahcimto-test/leahcimto/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my site because it's kinda empty.
+- 🔭 I’m currently working on my site because it's kinda empty, and updating the forum helpers website.
 - 🌱 I’m currently learning HTML and CSS
 - 💬 Ask me about anything!
 - 📫 How to reach me: make an issue on [leahcimto/leahcimto](https://github.com/leahcimto/leahcimto)